stucco/auto-labeled-corpus/README.md

 This was generated for use in the [Stucco project,](http://stucco.github.io/) but we hope this corpus will be useful to many others in the field.

+Note that MS Bulletins are named with their CVE number, specified in the vuln:CVE field.

 ****